The documentation you're currently reading is for version 2.7.2. Click here to view documentation for the latest stable version.

 |context||A dictionary containing additional workflow start up parameters.|

 create this workflow action.
 This will register the workflow as

 st2 run examples.mistral-basic cmd=date -a where

 st2 execution list only returns top level executions.
 This means subtasks are not

 To display subtasks, run

-st2 execution get <execution-id> --tasks.
+st2 execution get <execution-id> --show-tasks:

 The following is a simple extension of the previous workflow definition.
 In this example, we have

-Mistral because it provides a join flow control which allows to synchronize multiple parallel
+Mistral because it provides a join flow control which allows us to synchronize multiple parallel

 version: '2.0' examples.mistral-basic-two-tasks-with-notifications: description: A basic workflow that runs two Linux commands (one in each task). type: direct output: stdout: <% $.stdout %> tasks: task1: action: core.local cmd="echo task1" publish: stdout: <% task(task1).result.stdout %> stderr: <% task(task1).result.stderr %> task2: action: core.local cmd="echo task2" publish: stdout: <% task(task2).result.stdout %> stderr: <% task(task2).result.stderr %>